County of Apulia and Calabria: Counts of Apulia and Calabria

-William is usually considered the first count of Apulia and Calabria, but he was never recognized as such by the emperor.
+William I is usually considered the first count of Apulia and Calabria, but he was never recognized as such by the emperor.
 In 1047, Holy Roman Emperor Henry III took away Guaimar's ducal title.
-He christened William's successor (and brother) Drogo Dux et Magister Italiae comesque Normannorum totius Apuliae et Calabriae and made him a direct vassal of the empire.
+He christened William's successor (and brother) Drogo Dux et Magister Italiae comesque Normannorum totius Apuliae et Calabriae (Duke and Master of Italy and Count of the Normans of all Apulia and Calabria) and made him a direct vassal of the empire.